 If I get distracted while doing one task and start another, then it messes me up trying to get back to the first task and it then just messes up my time blocks.

 All I can say is stay focused and do one thing at a time.
 In personal training, there is so much going on around you and in your head.

 We have so much we need to be thinking about, so it’s so important to stay focused on what we are doing at that moment in time.

 Prioritize, prioritize, prioritize!
 I can’t say it enough.

 Keep a to-do list or a planner that will help keep your schedule balanced.
 Basically, it’s about blocking out specific times that work for you, your family, and your schedule.
 If you have a lot of clients, it’s easy to accidentally schedule them in a time that you had planned for family or your own personal time without even realizing it if it’s not blocked out in your schedule.

-Get tasks done which are urgent and makes notes about the rest of the things you need to do.
+Get tasks are done that are urgent and make notes about the rest of the things you need to do.
 Set up alerts on your phone to make sure that you’re not forgetting the rest of your schedule.